The Committee of Elected Parents is the governing body of English 31.

 My personal interests include travel, well-being and everything culinary.

-As a family, we travelled around the world for my work for quite some time, but we always planned to move to the wonderful Toulouse area.
-Our three children are in the OIB program, and I am pleased to help out on the English 31 board with communications and general issues.
-We are very thankful for the great fit English 31 provides to our trio of Franco-Americans, and very grateful for the excellent tutelage and ambience in English 31.
+As a family, we (myself, my French wife, and our three children) travelled around the world for my work for more than 20 years.
+But we always planned to move to the wonderful Toulouse area, so here we are!
+Our three children are in the OIB program (now two, as one has graduated), and I am pleased to help out on the English 31 board with remunerations, communications and technical issues.
+We are very thankful for the great fit English 31 provides to our Franco-Americans children, and very grateful for the excellent tutelage and ambience in English 31.

 Management and Administrative Team